Megaraptor: Classification

 In his paper describing Megaraptor, Fernando Novas expressed uncertainty about its taxonomic position.
 While he tentatively placed it within Coelurosauria, and named it based on perceived similarities to dromaeosaurids and troodontids, he noted similarities to more basal theropod clades.
-In their reappraisal of the genus, Calvo et al. discounted the hypothesis that it was a coelurosaur, and suggested that it was instead a basal tetanuran, belonging to a clade that predated the split between allosauroids and coelurosaurs.
+In their reappraisal of the genus, Calvo and colleagues discounted the hypothesis that it was a coelurosaur, and suggested that it was instead a basal tetanuran, belonging to a clade that predated the split between allosauroids and coelurosaurs.
 A 2008 paper by Nathan D. Smith and colleagues suggested, based on an Australian ulna which resembled that of M. namunhuaiquii, that it may have been a cousin of spinosaurids.
 In 2012, Roger B. J. Benson, Matthew T. Carrano and Stephen L. Brusatte erected the clade Megaraptora to encompass M. namunhuaiquii and its closest relatives.
 Megaraptorans were placed within the family Neovenatoridae, and were therefore considered carcharodontosaurs, and the same result was recovered in several papers thereafter.

 The below cladogram shows the results of the phylogenetic analysis performed by Zanno & Makovicky (2013), in their paper describing Siats:The 2014 paper describing a juvenile M. namunhuaiquii suggested, based on a phylogenetic analysis, that megaraptorans were nested within Tyrannosauroidea.
 Their analysis recovered the bulk of Megaraptora in a polytomy, and recovered Eotyrannus, a basal tyrannosauroid, within it.
 Various studies have since suggested a connection between megaraptorans and tyrannosaurs.
-For example, the analysis of Novas et al. (2013) recovered megaraptorans as tyrannosauroids more derived than proceratosaurs, whereas a 2022 analysis by Ronaldo et al. recovered megaraptorans as the sister clade to Tyrannosauroidea.
+For example, the analysis of Novas and colleagues (2013) recovered megaraptorans as tyrannosauroids more derived than proceratosaurs, whereas a 2022 analysis by Ronaldo and colleagues recovered megaraptorans as the sister clade to Tyrannosauroidea.
 With the removal of Megaraptora from Neovenatoridae came the recognition of a new family, Megaraptoridae, consisting of Gondwanan taxa and defined as all megaraptorans closer to M. namunhuaiquii than to Fukuiraptor.

-In their 2022 description of Maip macrothorax, Rolando et al. noted the recovery of two distinct megaraptorid clades: a more inclusive clade, comprising all megaraptorids except Fukuiraptor and Australovenator (shown below as "Clade A"), and a more exclusive clade of larger, entirely South American megaraptorids (shown below as "Clade B").
+In their 2022 description of Maip macrothorax, Rolando and colleagues noted the recovery of two distinct megaraptorid clades: a more inclusive clade, comprising all megaraptorids except Fukuiraptor and Australovenator (shown below as "Clade A"), and a more exclusive clade of larger, entirely South American megaraptorids (shown below as "Clade B").
 Like some previous analyses by other authors, Megaraptora is nested within Coelurosauria, as the sister taxon to Tyrannosauroidea.
-The cladogram below displays the megaraptoran results of the phylogenetic analyses by Rolando et al. (2022).
+The cladogram below displays the megaraptoran results of the phylogenetic analyses by Rolando and colleagues (2022).